 1.2) After analytes bind specifically to beads of the suspension array, a complementary biotin-conjugated antibody is added to the reaction mixture, thereby completing the sandwich portion of the liquid-phase ELISA (Figure 1D).

 1.3) The reaction complexes are detected by labeling with a fluorescent reporter molecule, Streptavidin-PE.
-Figure 1E).
+(Figure 1E).

 1.4) Bead-analyte complexes are then run on a Luminex 200 analyzer (Figure 1F).
 Following flow-cytometry principles, the Luminex 200 analyzer measures three fluorescent signals from each discrete bead-analyte complex as it passes through the detection chamber.
 A red laser excites the bead’s two internal dyes providing bead, and therefore analyte, classification.
 A second laser excites the PE reporter; for a given bead type, the intensity of the derived PE signal is proportional to the concentration of analyte.
 Sample acquisition on the Luminex and deconvolution of multiplex data sets is performed using MILLIPLEX Analyst software (Figure 1G).
 The ability to add multiple conjugated beads to each sample allows quantification of broad functional profiles.